crimeraaa/dst-docs/README.md

 1. Install the `lua-language-server` extension if you don't have it already.
 You can install it [from the Marketplace](https://marketplace.visualstudio.com/items?itemName=sumneko.lua).
 2. Edit your user settings or workspace settings:
-    1. From UI
+    1. Using the UI
         1. Go to `Preferences -> Settings`.
         2. In the *Search settings* textbox type `@ext:sumneko.lua`.
         3. Look for the settings you'd like to modify and set their values accordingly.
 You can search by id (like `Lua.diagnostics.disable`) or by words, like just type out `Diagnostics` to see the relevant choices.
-    2. From Command Palette
+    2. Using JSON
         1. Hit `CTRL + SHIFT + P` to open the command palette.
-        2. Search for `Open User Settings (JSON)` or `Open Workspace Settings (JSON)` then hit `ENTER`.
+        2. Search for `Open User Settings (JSON)` then hit `ENTER`.
-        3. You'll be greeted by a new window containing a JSON file.
+        3. You'll be greeted by a new tab showing z JSON file.
+If you edited these settings before, you might have pre-existing contents.
+Otherwise you may have an empty file that only has 1 pair of curly braces.
         4. Between the outermost pair of curly braces, write your desired settings.
 For example, here's some settings that I think help with annotations and such.
-Be careful as they may eat quite a bit of RAM.
+Again, these may eat quite a bit of RAM.
         ```json
         {
             "Lua.diagnostics.enable": true,